The 1950 Hollywood Gold Cup

 Finishing off the board was Assault, and the 1950 Hollywood Gold Cup turned out to be his exit from the races.
 It also happened to be the career finale for Noor, who notched his twelfth career win.
 Both horses had made their respective marks on the sport as they took part in competition for the final time.
 Assault retired as the seventh Triple Crown winner, easily giving him immortal status among Thoroughbreds.
 But Noor carved a unique piece of turf history for himself.

-To begin with, he defeated Citation and Assault multiple times, which no horse has done since.
+To begin with, he defeated Citation and Assault multiple times, and no horse has done that against two Triple Crown winners since.

 His work for the 1950 campaign, which included several records like the aforementioned world and stakes clockings, netted him a well deserved Handicap Horse honor.

 He joined Kayak II and Seabiscuit as the only horses to win the Santa Anita Handicap and Hollywood Gold Cup.
 And only Kayak II had won the two races in the same year before Noor.